awesome-astra/docs/docs/pages/tools/integration/temporal.md

 ## Overview

 Temporal.io is an open source microservice orchestration platform that assists in tracking workflows in your application development.
 It provides the user with a plug-and-play persistence layer that lets the user choose and configure their Temporal Server with their preferred backend.
-Currently, Temporal is compatible with Postgres, MySQL, CockroachDB and Apache CassandraⓇ as backend dependencies.
+Currently, Temporal is compatible with Postgres, MySQL, and Apache CassandraⓇ as backend dependencies.

 - ℹ️ [Introduction to Temporal](https://docs.temporal.io/docs/temporal-explained/introduction)
 - 📥 [Temporal Quick Install](https://docs.temporal.io/docs/clusters/quick-install/)